vmware-tanzu/tanzu-dev-portal/content/guides/containers/an-introduction-to-vmware-marketplace.md

 If you are a DevOps manager, the Marketplace enables you and your team to quickly configure and operate open source and third-party solutions compatible with your VMware environments.
 Also, the validation and certification details in the catalog let you swiftly define which services can and cannot be used by your developers, leading to a faster and smoother app development process.

-If you are a cloud administrator or other type of administrator for your company’s Information Technology services, the Marketplace’s easy connectivity to VMware environments enables you to adopt and maintain managed cloud services, ensure data availability, migrate applications, modernize applications and much more.
+If you are a cloud administrator or other type of administrator for your company’s Information Technology services, the Marketplace’s easy connectivity to VMware environments enable you to swiftly purchase, adopt, and maintain managed cloud services, ensure data availability, migrate applications, modernize applications and much more.

 For quick demos on how to deploy solutions directly to various VMware environments, be sure to check out our [Resources](https://www.vmware.com/products/vmware-marketplace.html#resources).